Varicella virus vaccine, live (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not receive this vaccine if you are also taking cancer medicines or steroid medicine.
+- You should not receive this vaccine if you are using medicine that weakens the immune system (including cancer medicine or steroid medicine).

-- Children and adolescents should not take aspirin or medicines that contain aspirin (including cold medicines) for 6 weeks after receiving this vaccine.
+- Children should not take aspirin or medicines that contain aspirin (including cold medicines) for 6 weeks after receiving this vaccine.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Do not become pregnant for 3 months after you receive this vaccine without first checking with your doctor.
+Do not become pregnant for 3 months after you receive this vaccine.

 - Tell your doctor if you are breastfeeding, or if you have received a blood transfusion, other blood products, or an immune globulin.